UMANG2707/Assignment/README.md

 ## Step-3: Install MySQL on the EC2 instance.

-✅We have two ways to install MySQL on the instance:
+✅ We have two ways to install MySQL on the instance:

-    1. Manual Setup After Launch:
+    - Manual Setup After Launch:

-    2. SSH into the instance and manually install MySQL.
+    - SSH into the instance and manually install MySQL.

 ✅ Configure MySQL settings as required.

-    1. Automated Setup via User Data:
+    - Automated Setup via User Data:

-    2. A script (install_mysql.sh) is included in the Terraform user data to automate MySQL installation and configuration.
+    - A script (install_mysql.sh) is included in the Terraform user data to automate MySQL installation and configuration.

 ✅ This script ensures that MySQL is ready to use immediately after the instance is provisioned.